sumehraf05/MIDAS/README.md

 # MicroED Automation Pipeline

-An automated pipeline for processing Micro-Electron Diffraction (microED) crystallographic datasets.
-The pipeline handles everything from raw image files through to an optimally merged final dataset, without requiring manual intervention at any step.
+An automated pipeline for processing Micro-Electron Diffraction (microED) datasets.
+The workflow completely handles everything from raw image files through to an optimally merged final dataset, without requiring user intervention.

 ---

 ## What This Does

-MicroED is a technique that uses electrons to determine the atomic structure of molecules too small to study with traditional X-ray crystallography.
-Each crystal can only be measured briefly before being destroyed, so data from many crystals must be combined.
-This pipeline automates the entire process:
+MicroED is a method that uses electron diffraction to determine the atomic structure of molecules when the crystals are too small to study with traditional X-ray crystallography.
+Each crystal can only be measured briefly before being destroyed, and the accessible angular range is limited by the stage configuration in the transmission electron microscope (TEM), so data from many crystals must be combined.
+This pipeline automates the entire
+process:

 1. Renames and backs up raw diffraction image files
 2. Generates XDS configuration files tailored to each dataset
 3. Runs XDS to find the crystal lattice and measure reflection intensities
 4. Retries indexing automatically with relaxed parameters if the first attempt fails
 5. Detects and excludes bad frames and ice rings automatically
-6. Extracts quality statistics (completeness, Rmeas, I/sigma, CC1/2)
+6. Extracts quality statistics (completeness, Rmeas, I/sigma, CC½)
 7. Applies automated resolution cutoffs based on signal quality
 8. Uses a neural network to independently check each dataset's quality
+9. Identifies the dominant crystal form and filters incompatible datasets
-9. Merges all datasets with XSCALE
+10. Merges all compatible datasets with XSCALE
-10. Finds the optimal combination of datasets to maximise completeness while minimising degradation of data quality
+11. Finds the optimal combination of datasets to maximise completeness while minimising degradation of data quality

 ---